The Best & Worst Beer in America—Ranked!

 Beer and wine both have a lot of different effects on the body, both positive and negative.
 On the positive side, a lot of research on red wine (and some on beer and white wine) indicates that one drink a day can help protect against stroke, coronary artery disease, dementia, and other diseases.
 Indeed, some studies suggest that drinking in moderation can actually help deflate a beer belly and there are even healthy beers out there that are fine to drink even if you're on a diet.
 Yes, there are plenty of low-calorie beers out there.

-See, in a study of 8,000 people, Texas Tech University researchers determined that those who downed a daily drink were 54% less likely to have a weight problem than teetotalers.
+In a study of 8,000 people, Texas Tech University researchers determined that those who downed a daily drink were 54% less likely to have a weight problem than teetotalers.
 Between one and two drinks a day results in a 41% risk reduction.
 But that's where the trend ends.
 Consumption of three or more daily drinks increases your risk of obesity, says the study.
 So if you can limit yourself to one or two a day, then you can get the health benefits without too many extra calories—if you choose wisely.

 Here's a rundown of what, exactly, you're really getting each time you reach for a cold one, as we ranked popular beers that are commonly sipped on.
 (If you're looking to add more healthy foods to your diet, check out The 7 Healthiest Foods to Eat Right Now.)